-'''

 cnvkit.py target my_baits.bed --annotate refFlat.txt --split -o my_targets.bed

-'''

 The BED file should be the baited genomic regions for your target capture kit, as provided by your vendor.
 Since these regions (usually exons) may be of unequal size, the --split option divides the larger regions so that the average bin size after dividing is close to the size specified by --average-size.
+If any of these three (--split, --annotate, or --short-names) flags are used, a new target BED file will be created; otherwise, the provided target BED file will be used as-is.